-Alichur is a small village situated in the middle of magnificent high-altitude scenery of the Pamir Wakhan corridor.
+Alichur is a small village situated in the middle of magnificent high-altitude scenery and not far from the Pamir Wakhan corridor.
 The landscape is not as barren as it seems, but has instead rugs of low-lying Alpine flowers hunkered down against the bitter winds and thick-furred marmots and yaks grazing on tentative grass shoots.
 The population of the village consists mainly from ethnic Kyrgyz who are happy to invite you for a tour around the village.
 From Alichur you can have a trek to the lakes Zorkul, Yashilkul and Bulunkul or rest here in one of the modest guest houses on the road between Kochkor and Murghab.

 Alichur Valley is a desolate region located high up in the Pamir Mountains.
-The Alichur Valley is not the most welcoming of places with the lowest elevation at a still-high altitude of 2,987 meters above sea level.
-The Valley crosses over 60 kilometers and is characterized by freezing gusty winds, frequent hailstorms, and thin air that makes breathing difficult.
-Water is scarce and altitude sickness is common which can make hiking here a challenge.
+The Valley is not the most welcoming of places with the lowest elevation at a still-high altitude of 2987 meters above sea level.
+The Alichur Valley continues for over 60 kilometers and is characterized by freezing gusty winds, frequent hailstorms, and thin air that makes breathing difficult.
+Water is scarce and altitude sickness is common which can make especially hiking here a challenge.

 Sights around Alichur